Is Your Oral History Legal and Ethical?

 Before an interview or project begins interviewers or project managers should prepare by taking a number of essential steps so that what is proposed is acceptable to all participants and will pass ethical scrutiny.

-At the outset the interviewer or project leader needs to consider the purpose of the interview and the possible range of future uses to which it might be put (for example research, educational use, as an archive, transcription, publication, broadcasting).
+At the outset the interviewer or project leader needs to consider the purpose of the interview and the possible range of future uses to which it might be put (for example research, educational use, as an archive, transcription, publication, broadcasting and internet use).

 Arrangements need to be made for the custody and preservation of the interview and accompanying material, both immediately and in the future.
 For example, archives which may be willing to accept the recordings should be contacted in advance to check what documentation is required and to ensure that any wording about conditions of access and reference to the archive is accurately presented to interviewees and project partners.

-The project’s objectives and intentions can best be expressed in a clear public statement or information sheet (PDF – 121Kb) detailing the nature of the research or project, which can be widely shared and understood by interviewees, project partners and stakeholders, and potential users.
+The project’s objectives and intentions can best be expressed in a clear public statement or information sheet detailing the nature of the research or project, which can be widely shared and understood by interviewees, project partners and stakeholders, and potential users.

 As well as these steps, interviewers also need to carry out research about the topic to be covered by the interview, acquire sufficient technical knowledge and attend specialist training to conduct an interview of the best possible standard.

-Organisations carrying out or sponsoring oral history work should select interviewers of sufficient competence and skill, and provide sufficient guidance or training to ensure that recordings and documentation are carried out to the best possible standard.
+Organisations carrying out or sponsoring oral history work should select interviewers of sufficient competence, experience and skill, and if necessary provide sufficient guidance or training to ensure that recordings and documentation are carried out to the best possible standard.
+This is especially important where a project is engaging volunteers as they will need to be carefully skills-assessed so that training and support can be carefully tailored to each individual.
+The quality of a project’s output is determined by the commitment of staff and if they are volunteers, within the context of a properly-conceived volunteer programme.

 Interviewers working in a UK institution of higher or further education, or whose interviewees are either employees or currently patients of the National Health Service (NHS) will be required to submit their research proposal to an ethics committee.
 In higher education this will be a Research Ethics Committee